Number : Season 22, serial 6 of 6.

-Plot : The 6th Doctor takes Peri to planet Necros, to see his old friend Arthur Stengos; at The Tranquil Repose funeral/cryo facility.
+Plot : The sixth Doctor takes Peri, to planet Necros, to see his old friend Arthur Stengos.
+Stengos is residing at The Tranquil Repose funeral/cryo facility; where terminallly ill patiwnts are frozen until cures are developed.
 Who is the Great Healer and why is he stealing the frozen bodies of the residents?
 How are the Daleks wrapped up in this?

-If one 80’s Who episode can sum up where the show was going wrong in the latter days then Revelation Of The Daleks, is it.
+If one 80’s Who serial, can sum-up; where the show was going wrong – in the latter days then Revelation Of The Daleks, is it.

 The violence is laid on thickly here, with plenty of deaths.
 Dalek innards and partially converted human/Dalek corpses littering the screen.
 All underpinned by a tangible layer of downright freakiness.

-All of this is best summed up by Davros having his remaining good hand shot off, only for his severed finger ends to be scattered all over the floor.
+All of this is best summed up by Davros, having his remaining good hand shot off, only for his severed finger to end-up; scattered all over the floor.

-Undertaker Jobel, is stabbed to death with a syringe by his assistant and Stengos is found mutating into a Dalek inside a glass casing – all scabby and blobby and covered in wires.
-If this is a kids drama, then Who must have seriously lost its audience focus.
+Undertaker Jobel, is stabbed to death with a syringe; by his assistant.
+Stengos is found mutating into a Dalek, inside a glass casing – all scabby and blobby and covered in wires.
+If this is a kids drama, then Who must have seriously lost it’s core audience focus.

 The acting is not to be encouraged either, with a frankly weird and annoying turn from Alexi Sayle – as the DJ.
 Clive Swift is also rapey-creepy as Peri admirer; Jobel.

-The Doctor and Peri’s relationship has improved little since Attack Of The Cybermen and they spend much of this episode bickering intensely.
-It becomes a little distracting and detracts from what could have been a good partnership.
+The Doctor and Peri’s relationship has improved little, since Attack Of The Cybermen and they spend much of this story, bickering intensely.
+It becomes a little distracting and detracts – from what could have been a good partnership.

 All that said, Revelation Of The Daleks can be viewed as an edgy, if slightly silly – oddity, in a Who series which was a victim of its own stylised decade.

 In a decade, when Hellraiser, Freddie Krueger and John Carpenter’s – The Thing; set the standard for visceral gory SFX.
-Baker Who naturally wanted a piece of this horror action.
+Doctor Who naturally wanted a piece of this horror action.